 The boat portions of video games are generally the worst (hi there, Half-Life 2), so nDreams making an entire game out of stealth kayaking through enemy territory was a bold choice.
 Thankfully, it mostly pays off.
 You must strategically paddle through maps, keep an eye out for enemies, and choose whether to sneak past them, shoot objects to distract and blind them, or take them out and potentially bring more enemies into play.

-The Challenge Packs add Game Shark-like effects to the core gameplay, adding some zany replayability to the more serious campaign.
-Since headshots are so key to gameplay, enemies are given tiny, giant, or exploding heads, for example.
+The Challenge Packs add Game Shark-like effects to the core gameplay, adding zany replayability to the more serious campaign.
+Since headshots are so key to gameplay, enemies are given tiny, giant, or exploding heads.
 It's a stealth game that you'll want to keep revisiting! —Michael Hicks

 Robo Recall: Unplugged